The importance of Business Plans for a Small Business

-Now compare it with what I paid to the freelancer and the time I wasted learning everything on my own.
+Now compare it with what I paid to the freelancer and the time I wasted learning everything independently.
 I had spent around 100 hours learning how to build a business plan, relying on the internet to guide me through.

-Do the maths, and you will realise how much did I save from using the tool.
+Do the maths, and you will realize how much did I save from using the tool.

 With LivePlan, I had a mentor in the form of their software that guided me smoothly through the whole process.
 Besides, the sample business plans they had made my job amazingly easy.

-As a small business or startup owner or someone just on the verge of starting a business, give me a high five because you are going to save yourself months of research time and a lot of money by using LivePlan.
+As a small business or startup owner or someone just on the verge of starting a business, give me a high five because you will save yourself months of research time and a lot of money using LivePlan.

-Now, before i take you through the features of Live Plan (one by one), i want you to register and get started on LivePlan.
+Now, before I take you through the features of Live Plan (one by one), please register and get started on LivePlan.